Share this PageBack To Main Page | Email Us

 (Quote source: http://www.trismegistos.com/MagicalLetterPage/)

-[Note: If Margaret Magnus is the "scientific type," why did she name her book about her observations of letter meanings, Gods of the Word: Archetypes in the Consonants?]
+[Question: If Margaret Magnus is the "scientific type," why did she name her book about her observations of letter meanings, Gods of the Word: Archetypes in the Consonants? bold emphasis added]

 The fourth site down on the same Google page reveals that Margo's Magical Letter Page is one of the (miscellaneous) links on the Kabbalah Links Page!
 (3) The Kabbalah Links Page's description for Margo's site is as follows:

 Mrs. Riplinger warned her readers to limit their studies to science and avoid New Age information.
-Specific information about how to discern between the two was not included in her seemingly casual warning--other than to communicate that esoterics see letters in gods that are not there and that they ascribe nonsense meanings to letters:
+Specific information about how to discern between the occult and science was not included in her seemingly casual warning--other than to communicate that esoterics see letters in gods that are not there and that they ascribe nonsense meanings to letters:

 (The internet can be a real "web."
 Be careful to limit your study to that of verifiable science; avoid mystical New Age information that counterfeits the truth of God (e.g. Kabbalah).
 They "changed the truth of God into a lie" and even worship God's creation (Rom.
 1:25); esoterics have their own nonsense meanings ascribed to letters; these should be avoided.
 But just because New Age vegans worship 'mother earth' is no reason to quit eating vegetables.
 Likewise, just because esoterics see in letters 'gods' that are not there, this should not deter true scriptural and scholarly investigation into the word of God.)